 Pre-birth orders are typically only available to married couples (same-sex or heterosexual) where at least one intended parent shares a genetic relationship with the child.

-A: No. International Intended Parents are subject to the same Florida surrogacy laws as domestic intended parents.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+No. International intended parents are subject to the same Florida surrogacy laws as domestic intended parents.
+It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

-A: Yes.
+Yes.
 Second-parent adoptions are permitted in Florida.
-In cases where one of the intended parents in a married couple is not genetically related to the child, a step-parent adoption can be completed.
+In cases where one of the intended parents in a married couple is not genetically related to the child, a stepparent adoption can be completed.

-A: Under Florida statute, the donor of any egg, sperm, or embryo, relinquishes all rights and obligations to any children born as a result of their donation (F.S.A § 742.14.).
+Under Florida statute, the donor of any egg, sperm, or embryo relinquishes all rights and obligations to any children born as a result of their donation (Fla.
+Stat.§742.14).

 Stephanie Bodolay